KomunikacjaTechnicznaVistula/kacper-bojakowski/theory/index.md

 # Theory

-This section explains the idea behind the Harman target curve and behind headphone equalization in general.
+This section briefly explains the idea behind the Harman target curve – and behind headphone equalization in general.